 - Preserve links in PDFs saved from webpages

 - Fix an issue that could cause the screen to dim while watching HTML5 video

 - Improve stability, compatibility and startup time when using extensions

 - Allow cookies set during regular browsing to be available after using Private Browsing

 - Fix an issue that could cause some data to be left behind after pressing the “Remove All Website Data” button

 Safari is a distant fourth in terms of popular web browsers on the Internet.
-It ranks after Internet Explorer, Chrome and Firefox but in terms of mobile usage, it’s the most used browser on smart phones.
-Seeing how the growth of mobile devices over traditional PCs keeps growing, we might have a very different picture of web browser market share vin a few years.
+It ranks after Internet Explorer, Chrome, and Firefox but in terms of mobile usage, it’s the most used browser on smartphones.
+Seeing how the growth of mobile devices over traditional PCs keeps growing, we might have a very different picture of web browser market share in a few years.